Diaz v. United States

 Diaz v.
-United States, (Docket No. 23-14), is a United States Supreme Court case.
+United States, 602 U.S. 526 (2024), is a United States Supreme Court case.
 The court interpreted a provision of the Federal Rules of Evidence regarding the admissibility of expert witness testimony.

 Background

 In August 2020, Delilah Guadalupe Diaz was returning home to California from a trip to Mexico.
 At a border checkpoint, a border agent asked Diaz to roll her car window down.
 Upon her doing so, the border agent heard a "crunch-like sound".
 The agent then called for backup and used a "buster" device to measure the density of the car's door panels; this device uses low-level radiation to scan vehicles for contraband.
 Upon further inspection, agents found nearly 28 kilograms of methamphetamine hidden in the car's door panels.

 Diaz told officers that she was unaware of the presence of the drugs.
 Diaz said that she had driven to Mexico with her daughter using her own car.
 The daughter left early while Diaz remained in Mexico with her boyfriend, Jessie.
 Jessie let Diaz return to the United States with his car, saying he would pick it up in a few days.